 When all else fails

-I am not good at making buttonholes in delicate knits or spongy knits, though Connie Long has great pointers on that in her book.
+I am not good at making buttonholes in delicate knits or spongy knits, though Connie Long (Amazon affiliate link) has great pointers on that in her book.
 Instead I resort to my favorite “cheat” which is using a combination of metal snaps and buttons.
 Like this:

 Yes, it’s not the same thing as proper buttonholes, but I really like this style as it reminds me of vintage garments.